Keeping a Conservation Flock: Recovering The Plymouth Rock

 Helping North American Breeds

-It is hoped that the Plymouth Rock’s population will become secure and sustainable.
-Sadly, over the past few years there has been a trend of decline amongst North American chicken breeds, with the Rhode Island Red moving back to Watch from Recovering and the Rhode Island White moving from Watch to Threatened.
+It’s hoped that the Plymouth Rock’s population will become secure and sustainable.
+Sadly, over the past few years there has been a trend of decline amongst North American chicken breeds, such as the Rhode Island White moving from Watch to Threatened.
+Another North American breed, the Buckeye, moved from Threatened to Watch, while the Cubalaya moved from Threatened to Critical and the Java moved from Watch to Critical.

 One way to help these breeds (in addition to starting your own flock) is to support accurate reporting of each breed’s population.
 Another way is to become a member of a national breed club and join their efforts in promoting their particular chicken variety.